 Vocational training – a gateway to integration

-The Economic Affairs Ministry’s “Integration through Training” initiative aims to help increase the number of young people with a migrant background who complete in-house vocational training at a company.
-It is intended to encourage these people to take up training for one of the 326 professions for which vocational training is available.
+The Economic Affairs Ministry’s “Integration through Training” initiative (in German) aims to help increase the number of young people with a migrant background who complete in-house vocational training at a company.
+It is intended to encourage these people to take up training for one of the 327 professions for which vocational training is available.
 Furthermore, the initiative seeks to encourage entrepreneurs with a migrant background to take on more trainees.

 ‘Refugee guides’ for refugees pursuing vocational training

-There are around 150 ‘refugee guides’ based at the business chambers and other business organisations, who act as a point of contact for small and medium-sized companies seeking to offer vocational training, work experience or employment to refugees.
+There are 170 ‘refugee guides’ based at around 110 business chambers and other business organisations, who act as a point of contact for small and medium-sized companies seeking to offer vocational training, work experience or employment to refugees.
 The refugee guides visit companies and provide advice around the legal framework, the paperwork possibly involved, and the regional and national support mechanisms available to companies.
 The aim in each is to find a bespoke solution for the company.
 Furthermore, the refugee guides help companies put in place and develop a true culture of welcome within the workforce, which is key to successful integration.

 The Bundestag adopts Integration Act